TheUsefulLists/UsefulMods/JavaArgumentsOptimization.md

 ## HotSpot JVM arguments:

-- ## Garbage Collectors
+- ## Garbage Collection
     There are many garbage collectors, out of which the Shenandoah garbage collector is best-suited for Minecraft.

     It is a low pause time garbage collector that reduces GC pause times by performing more garbage collection work concurrently with the running Java program.
 Garbage collecting a 200 GB heap, or a 2 GB heap should have the similar low pause behaviour when using Shenandoah.
     It is enabled using the command-line option ```-XX:+UseShenandoahGC```.
-It does not ship in Oracle JDK builds, so you will have to use other vendors for your JDK builds like AdoptOpenJDK and Azul.
+It isn't supported by all vendors, so check if your vendor supports it [here](https://wiki.openjdk.java.net/display/shenandoah/Main).

     The default GC used is G1, but the G1GC can cause pretty big lag spikes when collecting large heaps.
 For this reason, I would recommend that you use the Shenandoah GC instead of the G1GC.
 When I tested Shenandoah with 4GB of RAM allocated, there were zero noticeable stutters caused by the GC.

+    There is also this option called AlwaysPreTouch (```-XX:+AlwaysPreTouch```) which you should use to improve performance.

 <hr>

 ## OpenJ9 JVM arguments:

 - ## GC Policies
     There are 6 GC policies - gencon, balanced, optavgpause, optthruput, metronome and nogc.
-Out of these, the gencon and balanced policies are best-suited for Minecraft.
+Out of these, the gencon policy is best-suited for Minecraft.
+It is similiar in performance to the G1GC in HotSpot.

-    - ### gencon (default)
-        This policy aims to minimize GC pause times without compromising throughput.
     This policy breaks the Java heap into a nursery and a tenured space.
-All objects are allocated initially into the nursery.
+All objects are initially allocated into the nursery.
 If an object survives a certain number of collections while in the nursery, it will be moved into the tenured space, which is only collected when it is full.
-        <br> The gencon policy is enabled with the command-line option ```-Xgcpolicy:gencon```.
+    The gencon policy is enabled with the command-line option ```-Xgcpolicy:gencon```.
 However, you don't need to specify it since it is the default policy.

-    - ### balanced
-        This policy divides the heap into a number of regions (1,000 - 2,000), each of which is individually managed and garbage-collected.
-        <br> The balanced policy is enabled with the command-line option ```-Xgcpolicy:balanced```.

-    <br> The default policy (gencon) is ideal for Minecraft versions 1.12 and below.
-However, for versions 1.13 and above, you should use the balanced policy as the gencon policy causes increased strain on the garbage collector subsystem.

 - ## Nursery size

     This only applies if you are using the default GC policy (gencon).

-    ``` -Xmns<int> -Xmnx<int>```
+    ``` -Xmns<int> -Xmnx<int> ```

     Replace int with a value.
-For example: -Xmnx<2G>, -Xmns<512M>.
+For example: -Xmnx2G, -Xmns512M
     Append the letter k or K to indicate kilobytes, m or M to indicate megabytes, g or G to indicate gigabytes

     - ### Xmns
         Sets the minimum size of the nursery.
 The default value is 25% of -Xms and that is a good value that doesn't need any changing.

     - ### Xmnx
         Sets the maximum size of the nursery.
-The default value is 25% of -Xmx and since -Xmx is equal to -Xms the nursery will never grow.
-Minecraft creates a lot of short-lived objects, so it is better to set this to a larger value like 50% of -Xmx.
+The default value is 25% of -Xmx and when -Xmx is set to -Xms the nursery will never grow.
+Minecraft creates a lot of short-lived objects, so it is better to set this to a larger value like 40% of -Xmx.

 <hr>